-Formerly known as Hay Essalam, the mellah is the Jewish Quarter of the city of Marrakech, Morocco.
+Formerly known as Hay Essalam, the mellah of Marrakech is the Jewish Quarter of the city.
 It’s argued to be the second oldest in the country.
 When visiting you’ll hear it referred to as the mellah.
-This area is one that you should add to your Marrakech must-see list.
+This area is one that you should add to your list of things to do in Marrakech.

 What is the Mellah?

 There are many definitions surrounding the word mellah.
 In general, it was a district reserved for Jewish residents of major Moroccan urban centers.
 There is also an ongoing debate about the various translations and the exact meaning and etymology of the word.

 The Mellah of Marrakesh was created by decree of the Sultan Abdallah al-Ghalib of the Saadian dynasty in 1558, outside of the walls of El Badi Palace.
 During the 16th and 17th centuries, the Mellah was one of the main commercial areas of the city.
 The history of the Jewish Mellah of Marrakech reflects the history of the other mellahs of Morocco.

 Mellahs’ in Morocco shouldn’t be thought of the same way as ghettos in Europe.
 No one was forced to live in a specific area and before the 16th century the populations were mixed throughout the city.
 When specific areas were created and known as “mellah’s” is also debated.
 It likely was sometime between the 13th and 15th centuries due to periods of violence against the Jews.
 Another possible reason is that the mellah areas are close to the royal palace and so they offer protection as well as the ability to use the connections of the Jewish community abroad to strengthened the palace economically.